Action #576

 I had to slightly adjust the test file access path and to use the scatter plot instead of hist2d to make the script work.
 The former was probably related to your specific gammalib installation, the latter is due to my probably too old matplotlib version.
 I changed the code slightly so that it will check whether hist2d is available.
 If yet it will use this routine, otherwise it will generate a scatter plot.

-#36 Updated by Knödlseder Jürgen over 10 years ago
+#36 Updated by Knödlseder Jürgen about 11 years ago

 I was wondering whether you have tested the new code already on real data (to see whether all normalizations are done correctly)?

-#37 Updated by Mayer Michael over 10 years ago
+#37 Updated by Mayer Michael about 11 years ago

 Knödlseder Jürgen wrote: